 If you are thinking of selling a property we offer a review of the CGT position before you make that commitment and can advise our clients on ways to improve your taxation position.

-From April 2015 non-residents have had to pay CGT on gains accruing after 5th April 2015.
+2) From April 2015 non-residents have had to pay CGT on gains arising on the disposal of UK residential property accruing after 5th April 2015.
 They may use the Principal Residence Relief if they were in the subject property for more than 90 days in the tax year of disposal (reduced pro- rata for shorter periods of ownership in the year of disposal).
 But if they attempt to qualify for this relief they will have to be very careful not to find themselves treated as UK resident and subject to UK tax on all their global income and gains.

 © Landlords Tax Services Ltd